C.D. Técnico Universitario

-Club Deportivo Técnico Universitario is an Ecuadorian football club based in Ambato, Ecuador.
+Club Deportivo Técnico Universitario is an Ecuadorian professional football club based in Ambato.
 It was founded on March 26 of 1971.
 Their city rivals are Macará.
 Were twice runners-up in Serie A of Ecuador in 1978 and 1980.
 They play in estadio Bellavista with a capacity of 16,467.

 Present

 On November 25, 2011 the club crowned its great season getting promotion to the top flight as Serie B champions, winning 2–0 at home to Atlético Audaz, Orense squad failed because of administrative problems the club was suspended by FEF.